-Detox is a vital first step of addiction recovery.
+Detox is a vital first step in addiction recovery.
 The objective of the detoxification process is to remove drugs and toxins from the body.
 However, it is very important to consider the difference between detox and treatment.
 Detox by itself is not actual treatment.
 Detox requirements differ from person to person, and most of the time, the ‘cold turkey’ approach is unsafe.
 Although some might find the possibility of detox frightening, we take every precaution to ensure that the process is safe and suitable for every client.
 If you are in the Memphis, TN area, contact us to speak with a knowledgeable detox expert.
 Call 901-403-7925 as soon as possible!

 Types of Detox

 Medically supervised withdrawal and social withdrawal are the two types of detox that rehab centers use most often.
 Addiction experts may select the setting most helpful to the client, depending upon the following circumstances: